vinfalardeau/vinfalardeau.github.io/tornadoes/tornado_report.md

 ## Discussion

 In this replication, I examined whether there were significant trends in the space, time, or content of tornado-related tweets between April 27 and May 4, 2021, and I found that there were indeed some significant spatial, temporal, and content-related patterns.
+Firstly, there were major spikes in Twitter activity between April 28-29, at about the time when a few tornadoes affected the Great Plains in TX, OK, and CO.
+Then there was a series of spikes in tornado tweets between May 2-4, when a rash of tornadoes descended on the South, especially in the region of MS, TN, and KY (Figure 1).

+The content of tweets also exhibited interesting trends.
+For instance, the most common words were warning, watch, pm, and cdt (referring to Central Daylight Time), which points to a proliferation of tweets mentioning the specific times when tornado warnings were in effect (Figure 2).
+This pattern is borne out in a network graph of word pairs, where there is a whole section of hours and minutes (e.g. 2, 3, 4, 00, 30, 45) in Central Time (Figure 3).
+Other important topics in tornado tweets were wind speeds in miles per hour; other weather events taking place, like severe thunderstorms; damage done to mobile homes, trees, roofs, vehicles, and windows; similar subject matter in Spanish; and specific place names associated with the tornadoes.
+In the word network, which is filtered to include word pairs with ≥ 150 occurrences, mention is made of the following locations:

+> Yazoo City, MS
+> Abbeville, SC
+> Jackson County
+> Tupelo, MS
+> Tuscaloosa, AL
+> San Antonio, TX
+> Fort Worth, TX
+> North Texas
+> TX
+> MO

+In a map of the NDTI statistic first put forth by Holler, we can see that there are stripes of high tornado-related Twitter activity running through Mississippi and from Texas northeast into Oklahoma and Arkansas (Figure 4).
+There are also areas with a lot of tornado content in eastern Colorado and northwestern South Carolina, where there were tornadoes on April 27th and May 3rd, respectively.

 ## Conclusion